ROZ-MOFUMOFU-ME/ping/README.md

 npm start
 ```

-2. Set up a reverse proxy (this is an example configuration for Nginx).
+2. Set up a reverse proxy (this is an example configuration for Nginx):
 ```nginx.conf
 server {